bbauska/Coursera-Bootstrap/readme.md

 As the next step, we will learn how we can install a node module using NPM, the Node Package Manager.

-We\'re going to install this node module called as light server.
+We&apos;re going to install this node module called as light server.

 The light server will serve up the contents of this git-test folder in a server that it starts up so that you can view the contents in a browser.

-Given that we have an index.html file, if we serve up this folder, then it\'ll be a website.
+Given that we have an index.html file, if we serve up this folder, then it&apos;ll be a website.

 And you can view the index.html in a browser.

-Let\'s set up the light server and then we will see how we can make use of the light server to serve up the contents of this folder.
+Let&apos;s set up the light server and then we will see how we can make use of the light server to serve up the contents of this folder.

-This is very, very useful because if you\'re working on a web development project, you want to see where live version of your web development project.
+This is very, very useful because if you&apos;re working on a web development project, you want to see where live version of your web development project.